mblum/nn/README.md

 * run the example code

-          ./nn_example

-* if cmake was able to download [googletest](http://code.google.com/p/googletest/) you can run unit tests now

-          ./nn_test
+          ./tutorial

+* to compile unit tests for **nn**, run cmake with the option `-DWITH_GTEST=ON`

+          cmake .. -DWITH_GTEST=ON
+          make
+          ./nntest

 License
 -------

-nn is free software, licensed under the BSD license.
+**nn** is free software, licensed under the BSD license.
 A copy of this license is distributed with the software.

 Usage of the library
 --------------------

-The source code for this tutorial can be found in `nn_example.cpp`.
+The source code for this tutorial can be found in `tutorial.cpp`.

 ### Preparing your data